 If possible, children can visit their homes, and loved ones are welcome to stop by at Teinilä.

-We employ instructors who, by training, are bachelors in social services, community educators and practical nurses.
+We employ instructors who are, by education and training, bachelors in social services, community educators and practical nurses.
 In addition to this, the wards have nurses.
-Psychologists are there to support the children, families and care team.
+We also have psychologists to support the children, families and care team.

 Each ward has a senior instructor.
 The organisation is managed by the director of the children’s home.

-The units have their own cooks, and ward domestics handle cleaning.
+The units have their own cooks, and ward domestics take care of cleaning.

-To support the children’s growth and development, we cooperate closely with the school, specialised health care and Youth Station.
+To support the children’s growth and development, we cooperate closely with operators such as the child’s school, specialised health care and the Youth Station.

 Location